-Special counsel Robert Mueller has finished investigating whether President Donald Trump and his campaign coordinated with Russia to help him win the 2016 presidential election — and also whether Trump tried to obstruct that investigation.
-The report has been delivered to Attorney General William Barr.
+Special counsel Robert Mueller concluded his investigation into whether President Donald Trump and his campaign coordinated with Russia to help him win the 2016 presidential election — and also whether Trump tried to obstruct that investigation.
+But the story did not end with the delivery of the report to Attorney General William Barr.

-Here is a look at some of the key events and developments related to the probe.
+Here is a look at some of the key events and developments before, during and after Mueller’s investigation.

 2006: Manafort and Gates begin work for a pro-Russian political party

 Paul Manafort and Rick Gates begin work as consultants for a pro-Russian political party in Ukraine led by former Prime Minister Viktor Yanukovych.
 Photo credit: Getty

 February 2010: Yanukovych elected president of Ukraine

 Viktor Yanukovych is elected president of Ukraine.
 Photo credit: Getty